 Fraudsters take advantage of the fact that many companies don’t understand ad fraud and have no easy way to see how it’s draining their resources.
 Understanding the basics of what ad fraud is, how it steals money, and how to prevent it can help you protect your own business from these schemes.

 Think about it like this:

 At this point, you’re probably pretty angry.
-You call up the billboard company and they tell you that their records indicate the subcontractor did their job and your billboard is right where it’s supposed to be.
+You call up the billboard company to find out what happened.
+They tell you that their records indicate the subcontractor did their job and your billboard is right where it’s supposed to be.
 You explain that you have documentation showing your ad is not where they say it is.
 They calmly tell you that they only work with particular third party companies that verify their work and their partners have not found a problem.
-Because of that, they refuse to give you a refund or look into the matter further.
+Because of that, the billboard company refuses to give you a refund or look into the matter further.

 You would probably never use that company again.

-This happens in digital advertising constantly.
+But this happens in digital advertising all the time.
 Unfortunately, it’s not as easy to see when your ads are out of place online as it is with a giant billboard.
 However, there are ways to determine when your advertising budget is being hijacked.

 - Easy customization of fields and KPIs, as well as custom reports

 - Integration with major ad services

 - Flexibility in adjusting campaigns and making changes

 - Bot-blocking technology